spadefoot/kohana-orm-leap/README.md

 * Plugins for DB2, Firebird, MariaDB, MS SQL, MySQL, Oracle, PostgreSQL, and SQLite.
 * Designed to work in conjunction with other database tools for Kohana.
 * Config file for designating the database driver (e.g. PDO) and connection strings.
-* Classes are easily extendible.
+* Classes are easily extensible.
 * A database connection pool for managing resources.
 * A powerful query builder for creating SQL statements.
 * Sanitizes data to help prevent SQL injection attacks.